Django0033/mythic.nvim/README.md

 Prints a dice roll result adding the Chaos Factor modifier and a yes/no (or exceptional yes/no) result.
 It also checks if there is a Random Event.

+- `MythicFateChart`: A 1D100 percentile resolution system as an alternative to the Fate Check (2D10 system).

 - `MythicSceneTest`: Rolls 1D10 and compares the result to current Chaos Factor to check if the scene will be as expected, altered or interrupted.

+- `MythicEventFocus`: Rolls 1D100 and prints a result from the Random Event Focus table.

 >>Special thanks to John Stephens for the `MythicChaos`, `MythicFateCheck`, and
 >>`MythicSceneTest` commands.
 I really appreciate the help.